jonrandy/metho/index.md

 has a function call in the place where we previously had a `Symbol`.
 We effectively want to pass parameters into a 'getter' function - something we can't do.

 I almost gave up at this point, but then I thought:
-> “What if `to` was a function that returned a symbol that was the 'name' of a method that had been dynamically created as property getter on the target object by `to`, for our purposes?
+> “What if `to` was a function that returned a symbol that was the 'name' of a method that had been dynamically created as a property getter on the target object by `to`, for our purposes?
 Then, this getter would immediately be called automatically because the returned symbol appears as the key in a bracket notation property-access of the object”

 (Yes, I'm a hoot at parties)